openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/setup-wizard.md

 If you don't understand and can't agree to the end user license agreement please don't use AAPS at all!

-If you understand and agree please click the named button and follow the setup wizard.
+If you understand and agree please click the "I UNDERSTAND AND AGREE" button and follow the setup wizard.

 ![image](../images/setup-wizard/Screenshot_20231202_125709.png)

-Click the next button.

 AAPS needs some requirements to operate correctly.

 In the following screens you are asked several question you have to agree to get AAPS working.
 The wizard itself explains why he asks for the relevant setting.

 We try here to give some more background information, translate more technical speak into common language or explain the reason.

+Please click the "NEXT" button.

 ![image](../images/setup-wizard/Screenshot_20231202_125721.png)